-- Review the list of witnesses called to the hearing, helping you to decide whether you wish to request that additional witnesses participate in the hearing (if you are not waiving the presentation of incident information).
+- Review the list of witnesses invited to the hearing, helping you to decide whether you wish to request that the Office of the Dean of Students invite additional witnesses to participate in the hearing (if you are not waiving the presentation of incident information).

 - Help you prepare to present information to the hearing panel about the alleged incident, including: